John Bartlow Martin: Political career

 Martin was hired in 1952 as a speechwriter by Illinois Governor Adlai Stevenson, and later worked on the Kennedy presidential campaign.
 Martin was sent by Kennedy on a fact-finding mission to the Dominican Republic after the assassination of the dictator Rafael Trujillo in May 1961, and delivered his report in September.
-In gratitude for his analysis, he became the U.S. Ambassador to the Dominican Republic, serving from 9 March 1962 to 25 September 1963.
+In gratitude for his analysis, he became the U.S. Ambassador to the Dominican Republic, serving from March 9, 1962, to September 25, 1963.
 As Ambassador, Martin was a critic of the new president, Juan Bosch.
 According to the historian Stephen G. Rabe, Martin "fancied himself a Roman consul whose word should be law in the Dominican Republic."
-Martin resigned shortly after the Kennedy assassination, on the day in which Bosch was toppled in a coup d'etat, but returned to the Dominican Republic as a special envoy in 1965 during the invasion dispatched by Johnson.
+Martin resigned shortly after the Kennedy assassination, on the day in which Bosch was toppled in a coup d'état, but returned to the Dominican Republic as a special envoy in 1965 during the invasion dispatched by Johnson.

 Death and legacy

-He died in Highland Park, Illinois in 1987 of throat cancer.
+He died on January 3, 1987, in Highland Park, Illinois, of throat cancer.

 In 2008, The Library of America selected his story "Butcher's Dozen" for inclusion in its two-century retrospective of American True Crime.